Stylistic Evolution and LLM Neutrality in Singlish Language: Introduction

 Singlish is a creole-like variety of English widely spoken in Singapore.
 As a contact language, it incorporates grammatical and lexical elements from Chinese, Malay, Tamil, and their dialects, giving rise to a rich and dynamic linguistic system \cite{tan2005english}.
 Singlish continues to evolve as cultural norms, technologies, and generational usage patterns shift \cite{satibaldieva2024dynamics}.
 These changes are especially apparent in Singlish due to Singapore’s highly multilingual and rapidly developing sociolinguistic environment \citep{lee2016defense}.

 Despite its cultural significance, Singlish has received limited attention from a computational perspective.
 Fortunately, in recent years, Singlish has become more visible in the written form, enabling systematic study of its evolution in everyday contexts \cite{gonzales2023corpus}.
-This motivates two main research questions: \textbf{RQ1:} How has Singlish evolved over time? and \textbf{RQ2:} To what extent do Large Language Models (LLMs) encode temporal and stylistic patterns when generating Singlish texts?
+However, as the sociolect shifts, it creates a ``moving target" for computational models.
+An LLM trained on historical data may fail to capture the nuanced stylistic trajectory of modern usage.
+This disconnect motivates two main research questions: \textbf{RQ1:} How has Singlish evolved stylistically over time? and \textbf{RQ2:} Can LLMs generate temporally neutral Singlish that captures the underlying essence of the variety rather than surface style of a particular year?
+The goal is not temporal invariance, but whether models can abstract away from era-specific markers to approximate the stable structural core of the variety.

-This paper addresses these questions through a diachronic analysis of Singlish text messages from 2012 to 2021, extracting linguistic and encoded features to track stylistic change.
-We then evaluate the extent which LLMs can generate realistic and temporally sensitive Singlish, providing insights towards the representational limits of current models.
+To study this, we analyze Singlish text messages from 2012 to 2021 and compare yearly subsets using interpretable linguistic features and encoder-derived representations.
+We then evaluate whether LLM-generated text aligns with the temporal profile of the corpus or collapses it into a flattened style.
+This lets us examine both diachronic change in real usage and the extent to which current models can recover a temporally neutral Singlish baseline.

-\paragraph{\textbf{Contributions:}} \begin{itemize} \item \textbf{Stylistic similarity framework}: We proposed an interpretable metric of stylistic divergence using both hand-crafted linguistic features and encoder-derived representations. \item \textbf{Diachronic analysis of Singlish}: We shown systematic shifts that can be explained through linguistic and psycholinguistic features. \item \textbf{Evaluation of LLMs for generating Singlish}: We demonstrated that prompting and fine-tuning of different models yields varying effects on realism and temporal sensitivity.
+\paragraph{Our \textbf{Contributions} are:} \begin{itemize} \item \textbf{Stylistic similarity framework}: We proposed an interpretable metric of stylistic divergence using both hand-crafted linguistic features and encoder-derived representations. \item \textbf{Diachronic analysis of Singlish}: We shown systematic shifts that can be explained through linguistic and psycholinguistic features. \item \textbf{Evaluation of LLMs as Temporal Probes}: Using a null distribution baseline, we show that most current LLMs are not able to achieve both authentic and temporally neutral Singlish simultaneously.
+Models generating realistic Singlish inherit its temporal biases, while temporally neutral models produce generic, non-Singlish-like outputs. \end{itemize}